Caring Dads: Helping Fathers Value Their Children

 Group parenting intervention for men who have been identified as having, or being at high risk for, abuse or neglect of their children or exposing their children to domestic violence.
 Intervention includes contact with children’s mothers and coordinated case management to reduce risk that fathers may pose to members of their families.

-Batterer’s intervention programs s, family service agencies, child and family mental health services, shelters and child protection service agencies
+child and family mental health services, women’s shelters, protection service agencies, batterer’s intervention programs, family service agencies

 Type of provider: